SabastianMoselle/SabastianMoselle/README.md

 ## Hi, I’m Sabastian Moselle!

-:open_hands: I am passionate about data analysis, data manipulation, and in the future, machine learning.
+:open_hands: I am passionate about data analysis, data manipulation, data cleaning, performance optimization.
 - I’m interested in working with data using RDBMS, data visualization tools, and machine learning.
 -  I have a clear understanding of intermidiate SQL including use of DATE, STRING, and NUMERIC functions, CASE statement, UNIONs, using derived tables, subqueries, indexing, complex query creation and working with databases with over 32,000 rows of data.